 I have a prepayment meter — how do I top up?

-If you’re a vulnerable adult or are self-isolating, Ofgem recommends you choose someone you trust to top up your meter.
+If you're a vulnerable adult or are self-isolating, Ofgem recommends you choose someone you trust to top up your meter for you.

-You’ll need to hand over your top-up card or key to do this.
-Make sure you keep the recommended two metres distance apart when doing so.
+You'll need to hand over your top-up card or key to do this.
+Make sure you keep the recommended two metres distance apart when doing so, and disinfect the card.

 I don't have someone who can top up for me